 Professionally Designed for Office Use

-- Creates a kind of mini-cubicle in an open office
+- Create a kind of mini-cubicle in an open office

-- Black embossed exterior vinyl wipes down easily
+- Have black embossed exterior vinyl that wipes down easily

-- Small notch on each side to access USB ports
+- Have a small notch on each side to access USB ports

 Here are some helpful tips to make viewing a computer screen for long periods of time more ergonomically-friendly, which may, in turn, create a safer and more productive environment for the workplace.